kawsarkabir/react-design-showcase/README.md

 ## About the Author

-Hi, I'm kawsar kabir, a frontend developer passionate about creating engaging and user-friendly web experiences.
+Hi, I'm Kawsar Kabir, a frontend developer passionate about creating engaging and user-friendly web experiences.
 This React Design Showcase reflects my dedication to exploring innovative design patterns and pushing the boundaries of frontend development.

-Feel free to connect with me on [https://www.linkedin.com/in/kawsarkabir] to discuss frontend development, design, or anything related to the exciting world of web development!
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/kawsarkabir/) to discuss frontend development, design, or anything related to the exciting world of web development!

 ## Contributing